"Yoga doesn't mean to be good. Yoga means to go beyond good and bad both.

 Yogagurukula is run by donations from students only.

-Daily living expenses (accommodation, food, electricity, wi-fi, water etc) costs approx. 800 inr per person.
+Daily living expenses (accommodation, food, electricity, wi-fi, water etc) costs approx. 1000rs per person.
 This doesn't include Dāna, a donation for the teaching.
+Suitable amount for the classes is chosen by the student and it should be added into the total donation which can be paid directly to the teacher.

 Typically, students make an offering ofdāna to the teacher at the beginning of the course to establish our intention to support the spread of the teachings through the teacher.
 It is not only a payment of what has been received (one can not buy or sell the real Knowledge), but more as an offering done respectfully without expectations not only to cover the expenses of the yogagurukula but also showing our gratitude to the teacher's compassion to help us move us along in our spiritual path.